seborama/Camp2018-Security-TT/README.md

 ### Splunk Enterprise

-Splunk runs on the Minikube IP on port 30800.
+Splunk is exposed on the Minikube IP on port 30700.

 The Minikube IP is displayed during the set-up.
 After that you can run this command to find it again: